lindenb/jvarkit/docs/LowResBam2Raster.md

       hightligth those positions.
       Default: []
     -kg, --knownGene
-      UCSC knownGene URI.
+      UCSC knownGene File/URL.
+The knowGene format is a compact alternative to GFF/GTF because one transcript is described using only one line.
 Beware chromosome names are formatted the same as your REFERENCE.
-A typical KnownGene file is http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/knownGene.txt.gz
+A typical KnownGene file is
+      http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/knownGene.txt.gz
       .If you only have a gff file, you can try to generate a knownGene file with [http://lindenb.github.io/jvarkit/Gff2KnownGene.html](http://lindenb.github.io/jvarkit/Gff2KnownGene.html)